RebeccaML/Blog/README.md

 -I did all my own CSS/HTML.

--Added an 'about' page.
+-Added an 'about' page and 'coming soon' pages for upcoming content.

--Added a footer and a navigation bar (currently only Home/About work).
+-Added a footer and a navigation bar.

 -Truncated blog posts on the main page to 100 words.